Automatic is good, but so is having some say in the matter.

 Windows: Oh, Windows….

-If you walk that list of functionality I want from applications, you’ll note that the most recent versions of Windows fail miserably.
+If you scan that list of functionality around updates that I want from applications, you’ll note that the most recent versions of Windows fail miserably.

-- There’s no notification that updates are available.
-(Only that it’s time to reboot after they’ve been installed.)
+- There’s no notification that updates are available, only that it’s time to reboot after Windows has already installed them.

-- There’s almost no information about what the update includes, and certainly not in language the average user can understand.
+- There’s almost no information about what the updates include, and certainly not in language the average user can understand.

 - The ability to delay an update has been severely crippled.